FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Summary

 \item All extended disks in this study have misaligned features at some point during their evolution.
-The frequencies and lifetimes of these features varies significantly with the external influences of accreting CGM and satellites.
+The frequencies and lifetimes of these features vary significantly with the external influences of accreting CGM and satellites.

 \item Two of our halos (Tempest and Blizzard) show similar warped morphology at $z=0$, but the formation and duration of their misaligned features vary due to environmental effects.
 Tempest has a long-lived polar ring that precesses towards the disk plane at a rate of $\sim 7$\textdegree\ per Gyr and transitions into a large warp.
 Blizzard forms two distinct polar rings from tidal accretion of interacting subhalos, but they are both destroyed after $\sim 1$\,Gyr.
 Following this, a warp begins to form.
 Despite these differences, the warps in Tempest and Blizzard are strikingly similar at $z=0$.